intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 ```

 - ICM must point to NGINX, in this case `https://hybrid.local`
-- the synchronization of the `apiToken` cookie must be switched on
+- The synchronization of the `apiToken` cookie must be switched on
 - ICM must run in secure-only mode

 ### PWA

-The Hybrid Approach relevant configurations to run the PWA are
+The configurations relevant to the Hybrid Approach for running the PWA are:

 - `ICM_BASE_URL` points to ICM https port - `https://hybrid.local:7443`
-- for development scenarios with a self-signed certificate for ICM this implies that you have to set `TRUST_ICM=true`
+- For development scenarios with a self-signed certificate for ICM this implies that you have to set `TRUST_ICM=true`
-- to enable the Hybrid Approach functionality in the SSR process `SSR_HYBRID=true` needs to be set
+- To enable the Hybrid Approach functionality in the SSR process, `SSR_HYBRID=true` must be set
 - `LOGGING=true` will help with analysis and debugging
-- setting the port of the SSR process to `7200`
+- Setting the port of the SSR process to `7200`

 > **NOTE:** The PWA SSR process itself does not need to run with SSL/https.
 > This is taken care of by the NGINX container to provide the secure access to the PWA.

-A local PWA that was build from the current PWA project sources can be run in several ways.
+A local PWA that was build from the current PWA project sources can be run in several ways:

 **Via Docker**